 - Dried onion flakes are sold at Imtenan stores or العطار or in the spices section in any supermarket.

-- The keshk thickens as it cools so when you take it off heat, it has to be thick but not too thick.
+- The keshk thickens as it cools so when you take it off heat, it has to be slightly loose; not too thick.

 - The best stock to use for keshk is duck stock, turkey stock or balady chicken stock.